- What Is Hypoglycemia in Pregnancy?

 - Keep a sugary snack handy at all times.

-- Eat smaller meals but more often rather than three large meals a day.
+- Eat frequent smaller meals, rather than three large meals a day.

 - If you are working out more on a particular day, consume more food.